BrunoFaM/Calendar-Maker/README.md

 Modeling the calendar

     Visual part (Done)
-    Form a matriz with the editables cells
+    Form a matriz with the editables cells - Done
-    Add Functionaliti a each editable cell
+    Add Functionaliti a each editable cell - Done

 Creating a DSA for handling the data for analisis